USGS-WiM/STNServicesDocumentation/README.md

 #### Deployment Instructions

-Copy the dist folder and replace it with the contents of the "Documentation" folder under STNServices on toad. **Be sure to the "web" config file alone**.
-If you accidentally delete, you can copy over the one from this repo.
+Copy the dist folder and replace it with the contents of the "Documentation" folder under STNServices on toad. **Be sure to include the "web" config file**.
+If you accidentally delete it, you can copy over the one from this repo.

 ## Configuration